avf2001/IELTS/Speaking Part 1.md

 * Do you get on well with your colleagues?
 * What was your first day like?
 * What responsibilities do you have at work?
+> Our team is accountable for identifying if a significant resource is present, as well as to collect and analyze samples within the area of research.
 * If you had the chance, would you change your job?
 * Do you plan to continue with your job in the future?
 * Describe the company or organization you work for.
 > I work for the Energy Development Corporation (EDC); it is a company that focuses on the development of renewable energy.
+* What is your position?
+> I am part of the geophysical survey team, I am a geologist.

 ## Study
 * What do you study?
 * Where do you study that?